AashiqDurga/solution-design-xero/README.md

 * Existing flight infomation needs to be imported but that ETL process is out of scope.
 * Message board is polling the web-api for data.
 * The provided *example*  code for the web api is not perfect and serves purely as an indication of how the tools and technology could be used
+* Current way of of ensuring airlines dont change the wrong data is not the best but it will work.

+# Timeline Forcast

+ Given a cross funtional team of an approximate size of 5 the above solution can be devloped in 1 - 2 weeks or less.
+This implies that teams slice the work into verticle pieces of product value that can continously be deployed and  working in a Test first manner using practices like TDD and involving QA from the beginning.
+Forcasting is taking into consideration any interaptins and meetings teams will have to work through to get the product into a custumers hands and get feedback.